 It seems like in every single blog post about resume writing we have mentioned that results is what makes a huge difference for most employers.
 However, not so often we take time to explain what hiring authorities mean when they say they want to see results.
-A lot of job seekers believe that whatever they did in the past should have results (which is true), but the big mistake they make is that daily responsibilities don’t necessarily demonstrate any results.
+A lot of job seekers believe that whatever they did in the past should have results (which is true), but the big mistake they make is that daily responsibilities don't necessarily demonstrate any results.
 You could supervise 10 employees for 10 years and achieve nothing.
 And you can supervise 10 employees and achieve significant results.
-Your job as a job seeker is to demonstrate that you didn’t work for nothing.
+You, as a job seeker, have to demonstrate that you didn't work with no result.

 Making a Difference with Your Resume

 Making a difference with your resume isn't the same as impressing someone during a meeting.
 It is different because when reviewing your resume hiring authorities can't see your personality (which plays a great role during an interview); only facts that you choose to include onto your CV.
 Therefore, job seekers are to be very careful when they choose how to develop their application documents.
 Facts about your professional experience become somewhat central in your resume.
 Below you can find some useful tips on how you can make a difference in your job hunting efforts.
 Almost all career and resume assistance web resources recommend quantifying your achievements.
 At Prime-Resume.com we have no reason to argue with this statement.
 Defining your accomplishments in specific numbers will certainly add credibility and transparency to your resume making it much more effective.
 For example, you can mention specifically by what percentage you have increased the sales through your marketing programs... or how many money you saved for the company as a result of your waste management initiatives.
 In these statements, you can also mention the resources that you had for achieving success - having few resources and showing growth is an extremely attractive characteristic for any candidate.